 Reason: The visitors noted that in the documentation and in discussion with students that the students did understand the implications of the HPC's standards of conduct, performance and ethics.
 This was particularly in evidence in the placement modules.
 The visitors are therefore satisfied that this standard is met.
 However they recommend that the programme team review the current bibliographies for other university based modules to include the HPC's guidance on standards of conduct, performance and ethics.
-They also recommend that instances where the guidance referred to in the documentation should use the full title of the guidance on standards of conduct, performances.
+They also recommend that instances where the guidance referred to in the documentation should use the full title of the guidance on standards of conduct, performance and ethics to avoid any possible confusion for students.
 This would also further embed the standards in learning throughout the curriculum.